OpenBazaar/official_docs/content/guides/concepts/startup.md

 ### Set Up OpenBazaar Service

 #### Grab IPFS Root Hash
 Our OpenBazaar service requires the IPFS hash of our root folder so we must retrieve it now.
-This hash is essentially stored as an IPNS entry inside of a DHT record in the datastore.
+This hash is stored as an IPNS entry inside of a DHT record in the datastore.

-- Grab IPNS key from your identity (basically it returns /pk/peerid and /ipns/peerid as strings)
+- Grab IPNS key from your identity (basically it returns /pk/peerid and /ipns/peerid as strings).
-- Look in the IPFS datastore (key-value) by your key
+- Look in the IPFS datastore (key-value) by your key.
-- Ummarshal from a Record object
+- Ummarshal from a Record object.
-- Unmarshal from a IPNSEntry object
+- Unmarshal from a IPNSEntry object.

 #### Configure Push Nodes
 OpenBazaar uses custom push nodes to act as caching supernodes in the network and improve availability of content.
 These push nodes are located in the configuration file so we grab those locations for later.